visit-dav/visit/src/doc/using_visit/CommandWindow/Macros.rst

 .. warning::

-    Users should be aware that VisIt_'s macro recording feature records only those operations that use methods in VisIt_ *python* interface.
+    Users should be aware that VisIt_'s macro recording feature records only those operations that use methods in VisIt_'s *python* interface.
     Any operations that would would not ordinarily *require* VisIt_'s python methods to complete are not recorded.
     In particular, operations involving interaction with the file system such as changing the current working directory and creating a directory (or folder) are not recorded.